MichaelMBradley/Project-Euler/README.md

 # Project-Euler
-A collection of solutions to Project Euler problems, written in Java.
+A collection of my solutions to Project Euler problems.
+Problems 1-20, 67 are written in Java, others are written in Python.

 Some of my methods are good, some are **terrible**, but most are *okay* and they all eventually lead to the right answer.